liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/01-using-portal-roles-in-a-portlet.markdown

 "A role, a role, my portal for a role!"
 Don't worry, using portal roles in your portlets isn't too difficult.
 Roles in Liferay Portal are the primary means for granting or restricting access to content.
-When a role is assigned to a user, the user is granted all of the permissions that have been defined for the role.
+When a role is assigned to a user, the user is granted the permissions that have been defined for the role.
 Read on to learn how to use portal roles in your application!

 ## JSR 286 Portlet Security